levi0206/lerblog2/content/posts/autodiff.md

 plt.show()
 ```
 ![png](https://levi0206.github.io/lerblog2/autodiff/finite_diff_compare.png)

+The equation [1](#mjx-eqn-eq1) is also the symbolic expression of $g$, result of symbolic differentiation.
+As we can see, the symbolic expression can be quite long and tedious.
+If the function gets more complicated, the computation can be inefficient.
+For example, $f$ consists of long compositions or and even takes a vector as input.
+Thus, we summarize that
+- automatic differentiation is not finite-difference differentiation, and that
+- automatic differentiation is not symbolic differentiation.
 ## Automatic Differentiation
 Let first consider a composition function $f$ without specifying its domain and co-domain
 $$